 HIPAA Privacy Rule Information

 UMass Amherst, like all institutions, must be in compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule by April 14, 2003.
 Regulations that have come from HIPAA affect the use of protected health information (PHI, i.e. person-identifiable information produced as a result of health-care services) by researchers.
-UMass Amherst under HIPAA is a “hybrid entity” meaning that only part of the organization, University Health Services (UHS), is regulated by HIPAA.
+UMass Amherst under HIPAA is a “hybrid entity” meaning that only part of the organization is regulated by HIPAA.

 Check HIPAA Frequently Asked Questions for more information